skilldrick/demeter_mate/README.markdown

 Introduction
 ------------

-DemeterMate gives your ActiveRecord models a way to access association methods without violating the Law of Demeter.
+DemeterMate is a Rails 3 plugin that gives your ActiveRecord models a way to access association methods without violating the Law of Demeter.
 For example, say a person `has_many` projects.
 If you'd like to find a person's project by id, you'd normally use

     @person.projects.find id